 Ability to maintain a minimum of 3.0 GPA (cumulative college grade point average or unweighted high school GPA if the student has less than one year of college experience) throughout the duration of the Ministry Scholars program while enrolled at CAS and Seminary.

-Commitment to prioritizing activities, discipleship opportunities and retreats offered to Ministry Scholars, designed to enable the individual to develop a strong sense of community.
+Commitment to prioritizing activities, discipleship opportunities, and retreats offered to Ministry Scholars, designed to enable the individual to develop a strong sense of community.

 General Criteria for Participation in the Ministry Scholars Program

-This is a rigorous 5-year program that streamlines undergraduate and graduate education while providing robust discipleship and co-curricular experiences to prepare students for effective ministry.
+This is a rigorous program that streamlines undergraduate and graduate education while providing robust discipleship and co-curricular experiences to prepare students for effective ministry.
 Throughout the program, students are expected to meet and maintain certain academic standards and demonstrate a commitment to their spiritual and professional growth related to their calling to vocational ministry.

 Because the Ministry Scholars Program utilizes a curriculum plan in which Advanced Standing with Credit Waiver is granted based upon the completion of certain pre-seminary courses taken while enrolled at CAS, students must have earned a grade of "C" or better in the respective pre-seminary courses to remain in the Ministry Scholars Program.

 Prior to Seminary enrollment, students will be evaluated by the Ministry Scholars Program Director for their readiness to transition to graduate level education.
-The evaluation will be based primarily on academic ability, spiritual maturity, character and continued discovery of the student's calling.
+The evaluation will be based primarily on academic ability, spiritual maturity, character, and the continued discovery of the student's calling.
 This evaluation will take place during the fall semester of the 4th year (or CAS senior equivalent, whichever is sooner).